 This begins on the plane where it’s especially easy to become dehydrated.
 Say yes to those extra waters offered by the flight attendants and be careful of imbibing too much coffee and alcohol.

 Bring a water bottle so you can fill up wherever possible.
 If the taste of water doesn’t float your boat, then bring some water flavor packets.
 I enjoy True Lemon and Nuun, the latter of which can help with electrolyte replacement if you are journeying to a spot that brings out the sweat in you.

 Remember that fruits and vegetables can also help with hydration.
 See Tip #1!

 4. Learn Some Basic Foodie Phrases in the Native Language

 If you are heading to a non-English speaking country, a few phrases will help you communicate with your waiter/host.
 Aside from the requisite “please and thank you”, even simple words like “without”, “less”, or “allergy” can help minimize issues with items you are trying to avoid.

 On recent trips, being able to say “tengo alergia a la soja” (“I have a soy allergy” in Spanish) “tanpa gula” (“without sugar” in Indonesian) or “moins d’huile s’il vous plaît” (“less oil please” in French) was immeasurably helpful for me and my husband.

 You can also request “Mas verduras, por favor!”
-More vegetables please, which got us cucumbers in place of bread for our hummus at a Moroccan restaurant.
+More vegetables please, which got us cucumbers in place of bread for our hummus at a Moroccan restaurant in Spain.